ivan1993spb/snake-server/README.md

 * Returns playground size
 * Returns all objects in the game
 * Creates a snake
-* Returns the snake identifier
+* Returns an identifier of the snake
-* Pushes game events to the web-socket stream
+* Pushes game events to the stream

-There are *input* and *output* web-socket messages.

 ### Game primitives

-To explain game objects there are primitives:
+To explain game objects there are these primitives:

 * Direction: `"north"`, `"west"`, `"south"`, `"east"`
 * Dot: `[x, y]`